Extensive and Intensive Aspects of Astrophysical Systems and Fine-Tuning: Implications of Extensive Planck Mass

-In these cases, the force or acceleration is directly proportional to $G$ and can be measured unambiguously.

-This pattern suggests that the role of $G$ is, in a sense, emergent: it is hidden in systems governed by self-gravity and revealed only when comparing gravitational effects to non-gravitational standards or when considering pointlike interactions.
-In this view, $G$ serves as a conversion factor between mass/energy and spacetime curvature, but its absolute value is often inaccessible in the absence of a fixed external scale.
-This observation highlights a profound feature of gravitational physics, with possible implications for our understanding of gravity as a fundamental versus emergent interaction.
+This pattern suggests that the role of $G$ is, in a sense, emergent; it is hidden in configurations where gravitation is balanced by other non-gravitational interactions and revealed only when comparing/measuring gravitational effects to/by non-gravitational standards or when considering pointlike interactions.
+This conclusion is ingrained and manifested throughout the analysis in Section \ref{sec3}.
+In this context, $G$ serves as a conversion factor between energy density that is set by microphysics and the macroscopic spacetime curvature, but its absolute value is often inaccessible in the absence of a fixed external non-gravitational scale.
+This observation highlights a profound feature of gravitational physics, with possible implications for our understanding of the fundamental vs. emergent nature of gravity.

+It should be stressed that the absolute value of $G$ is primarily determined by laboratory experiments on Earth, such as Cavendish-type measurements, and even then it is the measurement of gravitational interaction by comparison to non-gravitational forces that allows the empirical determination of $G$.
+Solar system observations -- including lunar laser ranging, planetary orbit tracking, and spacecraft Doppler data -- measure the product $GM$ (where $M$ is the mass of a celestial body) and cannot independently determine $G$ without knowing $M$.
+Therefore, these methods mainly constrain temporal or spatial variations of $G$ relative to the Earth-based value, rather than empirically inferring its absolute magnitude.

+The following example illustrates one way in which $G$ might emerge.
+As discussed below Equation 6 -- and shown with specific cases in Table \ref{table1} -- systems whose characteristic density $\rho$ is fixed by microphysics (and does not involve $G$) exhibit scalings $R \propto G^{-\frac{1}{2}}$ and $M \propto G^{-\frac{3}{2}}$.
+By contrast, systems (like galaxies) whose formation process depends on $G$ have $\rho\propto G$, leading instead to $R \propto G^{-1}$ and $M \propto G^{-2}$ as required by the $G$-independence of $\Phi$.

+Here we focus on the more generic case where $\rho$ truly does not depend on $G$, and in particular on habitable planets.
+Our objective is to explain -- at the dimensional analysis level -- why terrestrial Cavendish-type experiments measure an effective Planck mass $m_{pl}\sim 10^{19}$ GeV rather than some other value.
+From Table \ref{table1}, one finds that the typical radius of such a planet is $R\sim\frac{\sqrt{\epsilon\alpha_{e}}m_{pl}}{m_{p}}a_{0}$ where $a_{0}$ is the Bohr radius, $\alpha_{e}$ the fine-structure constant, and $\epsilon$ a parameter of order $O(0.1)$ as was already defined in Section \ref{sec2} but we reiterate for convenience.
+Since atoms in a rocky planet are tightly packed, we also have $R\sim(2a_{0})N^{1/3}$ where $N$ is the number of atoms.
+Combining these two estimates to eliminate $R$ we arrive at $m_{pl}=\frac{2m_{p}}{\sqrt{\epsilon\alpha_{e}}}N^{1/3}$.

+Conventionally, we would choose $k=1$ as defined at the beginning of this section, i.e. we set the gravitational mass equal to the inertial mass thereby fixing $G$, and interpret this relation as saying that the number of atoms $N$ in a habitable planet is determined by $m_{pl}$, $m_{p}$, $\alpha_{e}$ and $\epsilon$.
+Indeed, a similar approach has been adopted in the context of estimating the number of protons in a typical nuclear burning star, e.g. \cite{21,11,22}.
+However, adopting the viewpoint that $m_{pl}$ is merely an emergent conversion factor, and in addition noting that empirically $\tfrac{2\,m_{p}}{\sqrt{\epsilon\,\alpha_{e}}}$ is of order the Higgs mass $m_{H}$, this logic can be reversed, and we are led to tentatively conjecture instead that